Resto Druid Legendaries – Shadowlands Preview

 In raid this is likely to be a non-starter for at least the first tier, if not the entire expansion.
 The first raid of every expansion usually has a large focus on mana efficiency since our pools are effectively smaller without the tools we’re later given and tanks are rarely as able to look after themselves.
 This legendary offers no real efficiency increase and 15% faster HoTs is not a large enough increase to our burst healing to justify its slot.
 You might pick it up a little later for specific fights once you have a larger collection.

 In Mythic+ on the other hand this should prove powerful.
 Efficiency is of lower value, Rake / Sunfire / Moonfire make up a large portion of our damage and a 25% increase to their damage is significant.
 It’ll need some more field testing to see if we can spare the extra GCDs with lower haste, and from a healing perspective it’ll see tough competition from the double lifebloom legendary but this looks good in dungeons.

 - Slots: Legs, Wrist

 - Pattern drops from: Inerva Darkvein (Raid)

 - Doesn’t use Deck RNG.
-You can happily proc it five times in a row or get nothing for ten consecutive casts.
+You can happily proc it three times in a row or get nothing for six consecutive casts.